 About thirty people (an eclectic mix of Wynn guests, local Las Vegans, and a few folks staying elsewhere) showed up to learn the finer points of preparing a trio of dim sum standards – Sui Mai, Har Gow, and Potstickers.
 In theory, all are fairly simple… In today’s parlance, there’s a protein (or a mix of proteins) inside a starch.
 Easy peasy, right?
 Wrong! *

 As mentioned earlier, all are relatively simple in theory.
-We’d scoop a pre-made mixture (prawns for the Har Gow, pork and mushroom for the Sui Mai, and meat and veggies for the Potstickers) into what would become the shell (in one case made from rice, but otherwise dough) and then mold it into the appropriate shape.
+We’d scoop a pre-made mixture (prawns for the Har Gow, pork and mushroom for the Sui Mai, and meat and veggies for the Potstickers) into what would become the shell (in one case, rice; in the others, dough) and then mold it into the appropriate shape.

 The first two steps were a snap.
 It was in the shaping that the talent of pros like Chef Shi comes to bear.
 Did you know that pleating – that type of fold used in clothing and upholstery – was first used in food preparation (namely, dim sum)?
 Me, either!
 Well, it turns out that, when making Har Gow, one needs to apply more than seven pleats per Har.
 Technically, it’s deemed inferior if there are fewer than ten, but seven is the absolute minimum.
-Now, Chef Shi can whip these out, blindfolded, at a blistering speed, and they are plentiful of pleat and of uniform size and shape.
+Now, Chef Shi can whip these out, blindfolded, at blistering speed, and they are plentiful, with pleats and uniform size and shape.
 Mine?
 Not so much.

 Mine (and most of those made by the rest of my classmates) were lumpy, lopsided, and (let’s face it) utterly lacking in what realtors refer to as "curb appeal."
 Frankly, if I were at a restaurant, and the server pulled up to my table with a tray filled with my attempts at dim sum, I’d leave (or, at the very least, send them back).
 I’m not just saying they were terrible; I’m admitting they were an affront to the culinary gods!